yt-project/yt/doc/source/examining/loading_data.rst

 AHF halo catalogs are loaded by providing the path to the .parameter files.
 The corresponding .log and .AHF_halos files must exist for data loading to succeed.
 The field type for all fields is "halos".
-Some fields of note avaible from AHF are:
+Some fields of note available from AHF are:

 +----------------+---------------------------+